Office of International Programs

 Japan: Kansai Gaidai University in Osaka

-"I ventured to Japan my senior year of Rollins with no knowledge of Japanese, and a pocket guide of not-so-useful phrases.
-However, through my blunders and risk-taking, I met a colorful group of international friends...Together, with a ragtag trans-continental assortment of international students, I was able to scale Mt.
-Fuji and karaoke till dawn, navigate a train system in a language that makes no use of the English alphabet, and somehow, amidst the fun, learn more than I ever thought I would." — Rollins College Alum.
+"I ventured to Japan my senior year of Rollins with no knowledge of Japanese, and a pocket guide of not-so-useful phrases...Together, with a ragtag trans-continental assortment of international students, I was able to scale Mt.
+Fuji and karaoke till dawn, navigate the train system in Japanese and somehow, amidst the fun, learn more than I ever thought I would." - Rollins Study Abroad Alum

 Experience Japan!

-Situated in the heart of Japan’s Kansai region, Kansai Gaidai University is close to Osaka (one of the world’s largest cities), Nara (Japan’s ancient capital), and Kyoto (over 15 UNESCO World Heritage Sites).
-This exchange program offers students a truly unique opportunity to spend a semester in Japan; learning Japanese, studying a wide range of courses, and exploring an ancient nation rich in culture, religion, art, food, and natural beauty.
-Class sizes are small, and all courses are taught in English (aside from Japanese language courses).
-This program is a great fit for students studying History, Anthropology, Art History, CMCS, Sociology, Religion, International Relations, and International Business.
+Live in the heart of Japan’s Kansai region, near Osaka (one of the world’s largest cities), Nara (Japan’s ancient capital), and Kyoto (over 15 UNESCO World Heritage Sites).
+Through this exchange program, students explore an ancient nation rich in culture, religion, art, food, and natural beauty.
+Great fit for History, Anthropology, Art History, CMCS, Sociology, Religion, International Relations, and International Business students, and more!

-- Kansai Gaidai requires students be fully vaccinated against COVID-19 to participate in their program.
+• Kansai Gaidai requires students be fully vaccinated against COVID-19 to participate in their program.
+Students who are unvaccinated due to extenuating medical or religious circumstances are exempt from this requirement.

 Incoming Exchange Students